PaloAltoNetworks/remod/README.md

 It provides a cli to manage replacement directives and uses git attributes to make the changes invisible from git's point of view.

+When you work on projects with various internal libraries that are working closely together, you usually need to have a bit of velocity.
+For example, the Aporeto ci pipelines are able combine multiple pull requests accross multiple github repositories to test them together.

+While go modules help in a lot of scenario, being able to do such things is not one them. remod made that workflow easier by being able to selectively restore the GOPATH behavior on only a subset of the dependencies, while benefiting from go modules for the rest.

 ## Installation

 To install remod, run: